faiface/generics/README.md

 6. Write the result.

 And I repeat this process until nothing changes.
 In the end, I remove all generic functions from the source and write the final result.

+### Can I break it?

+Sure.
+There are bugs, 100%.
+I've already caught and fixed many of them, but if you find some new, please file an issue.

 ### Why is the generated code so ugly?